deanlie/ReopenAndRisk/README.md

 Other TODO
 ----------
  * Highlight lines of data tables containing data for selected states or counties
+ * Clean up DATA subdirectory; modify update routines to clean up as you go, that is, delete downloaded data as soon as the needed time series files are updated.

 Open Branches
 -------------

 FixTestingDataComputations

-> 1. Bug of 2021-10-08: Test Positivity boxplots have a bug!
-Scale is off, maybe by a factor of 10000, or maybe two data points are way off, throwing the whole plot scale off.
-Hold off on debugging until tables are displayed!
-Display those tables!
+> 1. DONE: Test Positivity boxplots on static data look good and corresponding data
+      tables are displayed correctly.
 > 2. DONE: TestGrowth tab changes to TestingRate
 > 3. DONE: Three decimal places are shown in testing rate table display